 Building contractors can get immediate access to new, state-of-the-art construction equipment when they rent it, eliminating the need to wait for funding to become available to purchase it.
 Furthermore, some heavy equipment may only be needed for use on a one-time special project.
 It doesn’t make good business sense to purchase the equipment when it will in all likelihood sit unused until it may or may not be called into service again at some future date.
 Renting the equipment is a better option in these circumstances.

-And given the labor shortage parts of this industry is experiencing, building contractors want their workers to be as productive as possible.
+Given the labor shortage parts of this industry are experiencing, building contractors want their workers to be as productive as possible.
 Time spent repairing and maintaining purchased construction equipment could be better spent on actual installation and repair tasks.
 As a result, renting has the potential to significantly increase worker productivity.

 These are only a few of the reasons why renting the construction equipment needed to install and maintain green roofs, solar panels, and wall coverings is a smart option that large and small businesses alike should consider.
 Contact BigRentz today to discover the wide selection of equipment it has to offer.